Russian battlecruiser Admiral Nakhimov: Reactivation

 In December 2011 the Sevmash shipyard stated that the refit of the ship would not be finished until after 2012.
 According to Sevmash General-Director Andrei Dyachkov the repairs were stopped because it was senseless to continue without having determined the final variant of modernization.

 Work on modernizing Admiral Nakhimov was resumed in January 2014 with the vessel being projected to rejoin the Russian Navy in 2018.
 Admiral Nakhimov is slated to carry 60 Zircon hypersonic anti-ship cruise missiles, Kalibr cruise missiles and a navalized variant of the S-400 (missile) SAM system, among other weapons.
 According to Sevmash as of 2 November 2015 work on removing the battlecruiser's old equipment had been completed, and work to install its replacement was about to be commenced.

 In 2018, Aleksey Rakhimov, the head of the United Shipbuilding Corporation, stated that the end date of the reconstruction remained 2021 or 2022, but additional changes made by the Ministry of Defense had made would require an amendment to the contract or a new contract.
 Trials are due to begin in 2020.
 In September 2019, state news agency TASS quoted Russian deputy defense minister Alexsey Krivoruchko that "It will be the most powerful navy warship.
 We inspected the project, the ship is now about 50% ready.
 As was agreed with Sevmash shipyard, we expect to receive the ship in late 2022." as reported by Jane's.

 Aerial port view of the foredeck of Kalinin illustrating the differences from the lead ship of the class.

 She was relaunched in August 2020 and was then expected to start sea trials in about 2023.
 It is expected to receive 176 VLS tubes: 80 for anti-surface and 96 for anti-air warfare.
-In early 2022, Sevmash CEO, Mikhail Budnichenko, noted that weapons systems for the cruiser would include: the Fort-M (NATO reporting name: SA-N-6 Grumble) and Pantsyr-M (SA-22 Greyhound) air defense systems and Paket-NK and Otvet antisubmarine warfare weapons.
+In early 2022, Sevmash CEO, Mikhail Budnichenko, noted that weapons systems for the cruiser would include: the Fort-M (NATO reporting name: SA-N-6 Grumble) and Pantsir-M air defense systems and Paket-NK and Otvet antisubmarine weapons.
 It was also reported that the cruiser would potentially be armed with up to 60 3M22 Zircon hypersonic anti-ship missiles.